grumpy-programmer/spring-mongo-demo/README.md

 ## 5. Github actions

-The build pipeline [.github/workflows/build.yml](.github/workflows/build.yml) builds maven application, create docker image and push the image to github registry.
+The build pipeline [.github/workflows/build.yml](.github/workflows/build.yml) builds gradle application, create docker image and push the image to github registry.

-Images will have shared tag latest and unique one as `github.run_id` [see more](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#github-context).
+Images will have shared tag latest and unique one as `github.run_id` [see more](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#github-context)
+.

 Pipeline will be triggered each time new commit will be pushed/merged to `main` branch.

 For time optimization [github action cache](https://github.com/actions/cache) is added to pipeline.